 Annnnd, we’re done!

 All that other stuff like credits, genre, word count, series, etc. etc. etc.?
-Sure, great if you can sort through our pet peeves and get yourself in the ballpark of the right genre, and every little bit helps if you can show that you’re cool and professional and know what you’re doing.
-If I didn’t blog about that stuff people would still ask, and hey: I’m much more comfortable when I feel like I know what I’m doing, so I try to bore down and help people out with the little stuff too.
+Sure, great if you can sort through an agent’s pet peeves and get yourself in the ballpark of the right genre, and every little bit helps if you can show that you’re cool and professional and know what you’re doing.

 But when it comes down to it: use your best judgment and get the big stuff right.
 All the rest is gravy.